anshisinghh/cse15l-lab-reports/lab2.md

 ### "/"
 ![](add-message.png)
 If the url object is being called without a path, meaning if the root URL is called ("/").
-The handleRequest accesses the queries ArrayList and prints out the queries by splitting each entry into two parts, index and message, and concatenating them with a period and a space, followed by a newline character.
+The handleRequest accesses the queries ArrayList and prints out the queries by splitting each entry into two parts, index and message, and concatenating them with a space, followed by a newline character.
 The displayed content is dynamic and changes in response to messages added using the "/add-message" path.
-As new messages are added using the "/add-message" link, it appends to the queries ArrayList.
-The list of messages saved in queries is dynamically generated when the root URL is called.
+Each time the root URL is called, the list of messages saved in the queries ArrayList is dynamically generated.

 ## Part 2